Diagnosing Quantum Circuits: Noise Robustness, Trainability, and Expressibility: Trainability Estimation

-Our 2MC-OBPPP framework can efficiently estimate the variance of gradient in Eq.~\eqref{eq:trainability_variance} for circuits with PCS1 channels, enabling quantitative evaluation of trainability under realistic noise models and some MMFFs.
-As a demonstration, we analyze circuits subjected to amplitude damping noise, expressed as $\mathcal{N}_{ad}\left( \right)= $, where $\gamma$ is the damping parameter.
+As a demonstration, we employ 2MC-OBPPP to analyze circuits subjected to amplitude damping noise, $\mathcal{N}_{ad}\left( \right)= $, where $\gamma$ is the damping parameter.
 The circuits follow the same hypothetical chip architecture shown in Fig.~\ref{fig:chip435}(a).
 The results in Fig.~\ref{fig:variance_estimation} show that the variance exhibits the expected significant decay with increasing circuit depth.
 Remarkably, as the damping strength $\gamma$ increases, the variance exhibits a non-monotonic behavior: it initially decreases, then increases, and eventually decreases again.
-This intermediate rise reflects a noise-induced shallow-circuit effect~\cite{mele2024noise}, whereby moderate amplitude damping reduces the effective circuit depth, leading to a shallower overall evolution.
+The intermediate rise reflects the noise-induced shallow-circuit effect~\cite{mele2024noise}, where moderate amplitude damping reduces the effective circuit depth, leading to a shallower overall evolution.
 Consequently, the variance increases, indicating that the barren plateau is temporarily mitigated.
-This observation suggests the existence of a noise-induced "sweet spot", where moderate amplitude damping can partially alleviate the barren plateau.
+This observation suggests the existence of a noise-induced ``sweet spot", where moderate amplitude damping can partially alleviate the barren plateau.
 However, as $\gamma$ increases further, excessive decoherence overwhelms the evolution dynamics, causing the variance to decrease once more.
 These results highlight a nuanced role of noise in training processes, revealing that certain types and magnitudes of noise may transiently improve trainability before ultimately degrading it.

+Beyond providing a circuit-level trainability diagnostic, our method can also pinpoint gates that are effectively untrainable (Fig.~\ref{fig:variance_estimation} inset), in the sense that the variance of their gradients vanishes.
+Such gate-resolved information can inform circuit design and training strategies, e.g., by adjusting the architecture to avoid these gates or by removing them to simplify the circuit.

-In addition to the estimation method, theoretically, we also find that the Pauli path provides a direct and intuitive perspective on the emergence of the noise-induced barren plateau phenomenon~\cite{wang2021noise}.
+In addition to the estimation method, theoretically, the Pauli path provides a direct and intuitive perspective on the emergence of the noise-induced barren plateau phenomenon~\cite{wang2021noise}.
 This reveals how noise suppresses nontrivial Pauli paths, leading to vanishing gradients.
 More details can be found in \sm.